 "When people run at cadences too slow for their optimal mechanics, they compensate by overstriding, locking out at the knees and striking the ground hard with the heel", McNamara said.
 This can cause your gait to become bouncy and inefficient, placing unnecessary stress on your muscles, joints and bones, and ultimately increasing your risk of injury.

 Light and quick steps are more efficient, Bartholic said, as they prevent you from bounding with each stride.

-“At a faster cadence, [your] stride length decreases, increasing the likelihood of placing the foot underneath your hips and within your center of gravity,” McNamara said.
-“Aiming to increase your cadence by just 5 percent could benefit your overall efficiency, leading to a greater running economy for your height and age."
+"At a faster cadence, [your] stride length decreases, increasing the likelihood of placing the foot underneath your hips and within your centre of gravity", McNamara said.
+"Aiming to increase your cadence by just 5 percent could benefit your overall efficiency, leading to a greater running economy for your height and age".

 Research published in a 2019 issue of the Journal of Applied Physiology notes that elite and recreational runners alike tend to prefer a running cadence range of 160–200 SPM.
 Find the cadence that works for you.

 If routinely counting your steps sounds distracting, there are other ways you can keep tabs on your running cadence on the treadmill.
 For example, you can use a fitness tracker that measures this metric, download a metronome app, or create a curated playlist of songs that correspond to your target steps per minute.

 Running on a treadmill allows you to run safely at any time.